2015 Thalys train attack: Possible source of weapons

 French newspaper La Voix du Nord said that the gunman in the Thalys attack may have had connections to groups targeted by the Belgian counter-terror operation, and authorities investigated the link.
-One of the gunmen in the 2015 Île-de-France attacks, Amedy Coulibaly, had purchased automatic weapons and a rocket launcher from Belgian gangs, allegedly in a black market near Gare du Midi in Brussels, the station where El Khazzani boarded the train.
+One of the gunmen in the 2015 Île-de-France attacks, Amedy Coulibaly, had purchased automatic weapons and a rocket launcher from Belgian gangs, allegedly in a black market near Brussels-South railway station, the station where El Khazzani boarded the train.

 Legal proceedings

 Preliminary charges were filed against El Khazzani on 25 August 2015 by the Paris prosecutor's office for attempted murder in connection with terrorism, possession of weapons in connection with terrorism, and participation in a terrorist conspiracy.
 He was remanded in custody.
-On November 16, 2020, he and three suspected accomplices were put on trial in a Paris court.
-Three others alleged to have facilitated the attack also await trial.
-They are Bilal Chatra from Algeria, Mohamed Bakkali and Redouane Sebbar.
+On 16 November 2020, he and three suspected accomplices were put on trial in a Paris court.
+The other three are Bilal Chatra from Algeria, Mohamed Bakkali and Redouane Sebbar.
 Their trial went forward in November 2020 and Spencer Stone and Alek Skarlatos were scheduled to testify, but Stone was hospitalized for undisclosed reasons and was unable to be called by the prosecution.

 El Khazzani: The prosecutors got the convictions and the sentences they sought: for attempted murders and conspiracy to commit an act of terrorism, received life and lifetime deportation from France.
 El Khanazzi claimed at the trial that Abdelhamid Abaaoud, who led the terrorist cell which perpetrated the January 2015 Île-de-France attacks and had been killed in a raid on 18 November 2015, had organized the train attack.

 Bilal Chatra from Algeria got 27 years in prison with a lifetime ban from returning to French territory.
-It was found that he helped El Khazzani and Abdelhamid Abaaoud travel between Belgium and Syria.
+It was found that he helped El Khazzani and Abaaoud travel between Belgium and Syria.
 The court found the evidence supported Chatra being in Brussels at the time of the attack, something Chatra had denied.

 Mohamed Bakkali received 25 years in prison and a lifetime ban from returning to French territory.
 According to the prosecution, Bakkali had chauffeured a vehicle to Hungary and Germany to take Abaaoud and El Khazzani to an apartment in Brussels.
 During the court proceeding, he maintained his innocence.
 The judge said that the court did not find the protestations of innocence credible and added that police investigations had found many telephone calls proved that he was a close associate of the El Bakraoui brothers, who had killed themselves and victims in the 2016 Brussels suicide bombings.

 Redouane El Amrani Ezzerrifi, a 28-year-old Moroccan, got 7 years in prison.
-He had aided three people to join the Islamic State in Syria and met Abdelhamid Abaaoud in 2014 and lived with him for a month in Turkey and four days in Athens where Abaaoud planned the attacks in Belgium.
+He had aided three people to join the Islamic State in Syria and met Abaaoud in 2014 and lived with him for a month in Turkey and four days in Athens where Abaaoud planned the attacks in Belgium.